-The counselor's office has information about the dangers of dating violence and resources for seeking help.
+A flier from the Texas Attorney General's office includes information on recognizing and responding to dating violence, including contact information for help.
+The counselor's office has additional information about the dangers of dating violence and resources for seeking help.

-For more information on dating violence, see:
+For more information on dating violence, see the CDC's Preventing Teen Dating Violence.